openturns/openturns/python/doc/theory/data_analysis/kolmogorov_test.rst

 - otherwise, the candidate distribution is not rejected.

 Two situations may occur in practice.
+- the parameters of the distribution under test are known,

-- The parameters of the distribution under test are known.
+- the parameters of the distribution under test are estimated from data.

-In this case, algorithms are available to directly compute the distribution of :math:`\widehat{D}_N` both for *N* large (asymptotic distribution) or for *N* finite.
+If the parameters of the distribution under test are known, algorithms are available to directly compute the distribution of :math:`\widehat{D}_N` both for *N* large (asymptotic distribution) or for *N* finite.
 This is because the distribution of :math:`\widehat{D}_N` does not depend on the candidate distribution.

-- The parameters of the distribution under test are estimated from data.
-In this case, the :math:`\widehat{D}_N` is generally smaller, because the parameters of the distribution have been computed from the data.
+If the parameters of the distribution under test are estimated from data, the :math:`\widehat{D}_N` statistic is generally smaller, because the parameters of the distribution have been computed from the data.
 In general, the distribution of :math:`\widehat{D}_N` is not known